outofcoffee/corebot/README.md

 The path to an external YAML file containing custom chat lines.
 See the default file, `default-chat.yml`, for examples.

-## Actions
+## Operations and actions

-Corebot has both built-in actions and custom actions.
-Examples of built in actions are the lock/unlock actions.
-Custom actions are triggers for your Rundeck/Jenkins jobs, configured using a configuration file, typically called `actions.yml`.
+Corebot has both built-in operations and external actions.
+Examples of built in operations are the lock/unlock actions.
+External actions are triggers for your Rundeck/Jenkins jobs, configured using a configuration file, typically called `actions.yml`.

 ### Action configuration file